Motoki878/Network-Quantifications/README.md

 ----------------
 # Description of fig5b.m

-  This program products figure 5(b).
-  Figure 5 shows basic properties of neuronal networks, and especially 5-(b) shows degree histgrams, histgrams of number of connections.
+  This program products a figure showing degree histgrams, histgrams of number of connections.

 -----------------
 # To generate figures 5c and 5e